Trophic/tropsite/assets/secrets/questionsxr.md

 3. Did you speak with Arrestee Support already?
     - Yes/no/maybe - who?
 4. How privacy conscience are you?
-    -  1 - 5
+    -  1/5
 	    - 1 = door unlocked, no password on phone
 	    - 3 = normal level, don't actively try to inconvenience yourself, happy for details to be shared with your name to legal, regen and the working group
 	    - 5 = no phone, different pair keys for each conversation, I'll call you
-5. Are you OK if we pass your details on to: Explain who the data is going to as is (being legal, arrestee support and ux working group
+5. Are you OK if we pass your details on to: Explain who the data is going to as is (being legal, arrestee support and ux working group)
 	- REGEN = 0466463206 (cullen)
 		- For well-being support
 	- LEGAL = 04319757770 (agatha)
 		- For legal support
 	- OTHER WORKING GROUPS (arts, media)
 		- For on-going outreach

 ----